equinor/libres/docs/user/observations/index.rst

     OBS_FILE = some_file.txt;
  };

-This example a minimum GENERAL_OBSERVATION.
+This example shows a minimum GENERAL_OBSERVATION.
 The keyword DATA points to the GEN_DATA instance this observation is 'observing', RESTART gives the report step when this observation is active.
 OBS_FILE should be the name of a file with observation values, and the corresponding